mobydex/urz-data/README.md

 ### Notes
 * *Named Graph* is essentially a dataset name.
 * [Fuseki](https://jena.apache.org/documentation/fuseki2/) is a framework for hosting services over RDF data.
 It is a component of the [Apache Jena](https://github.com/apache/jena) Semantic Web framework.
 * *Coypu* is the name of the project ([Website](https://coypu.org/)) in which the Fuseki server and the data loading pipelines were set up.
-We plan to keep the server running for at least a few more years.
+We plan to keep the server running for at least a few more years (status from 2024-12-19).